-I am a Departmental Lecturer and Oxford Martin Fellow in International Relations at the Department of Politics and International Relations (DPIR) at the University of Oxford, and member of the Middle East Centre at St Anthony's College.
+I am a Departmental Lecturer and Oxford Martin Fellow in International Relations at the Department of Politics and International Relations (DPIR) at the University of Oxford, and member of the Middle East Centre.

 I obtained my PhD degree from the School of International Development, University of East Anglia – Norwich, UK.
 My PhD thesis investigated the discourse of water scarcity in the case of Jordan, and its impacts on transboundary water governance.
 After the PhD, I worked as a Postdoctoral Research Fellow at the American University of Beirut, investigating hydropolitics in the Levant region, and as a Research Associate at the University of Kassel working on the Water-Energy-Food Nexus in the Mediterranean Region.